Updated on August 2022

 So, you’re reading this article because you are facing distance learning struggles.

-A college classroom is a space that is fully dedicated to learning; there are no visual or auditory distractions.
+Still, a physical classroom is a fully dedicated space for learning; there are no visual or auditory distractions.

-Online learning, however, takes place at home or in a personal space which means you can experience a lot more distractions.
+On the contrary, remote learning takes place at home or in a personal space, which means you can experience many more distractions.

-For example, maybe your kitchen table is your online learning spot; however, you have your T.V. nearby and often fall prey to this distraction.
+For example, maybe your kitchen table is your online learning spot, but you also have your T.V. nearby and often fall prey to this distraction.

 Or maybe, you have kids, and their loud playing often distracts you.